PassbirdCo/MetaKeepCodeSamples/lambda/custom-erc721-upgradeable/README.md

 npm run upgradeToCustomERC721UpgradeableV2
 ```

+*NOTE:* After the new Lambda is deployed and Upgraded, you also need to update the ABI by calling lambda/update API.

 ## User Guide

 You can find detailed instructions on using MetaKeep Lambda and tips in [the documentation](https://docs.metakeep.xyz/reference/lambda-101).